-(C) The state may participate in any public infrastructure capital improvement or highway capital improvement under this section with municipal corporations, counties, townships, or other governmental entities as designated by law, or any one or more of them.
+(C) The state may participate in public infrastructure any capital improvement or highway capital improvement under this section with counties, municipal corporations, townships, or other governmental entities as designated by law, or any one or more of them.
 Such participation may be by grants, loans, or contributions to them for any such capital improvements.
 The entire proceeds of the infrastructure obligations shall be used for public infrastructure capital improvements of municipal corporations, counties, townships, and other governmental entities, except to the extent that the general assembly provides by law that the state may reasonably be compensated from such moneys for planning, financial management, or administrative services performed in relation to the issuance of infrastructure obligations.